 Wheatstone Bistro Logo (.jpg)

-Located in the historic Memorial Union, this fully licensed Starbucks has all your favorites.
+Located in the both historic Memorial Union and on the Southwest area of campus, these fully licensed Starbucks locations have all your favorites.
 Since 1971, Starbucks Coffee Company has been committed to ethically sourcing and roasting the highest quality arabica coffee in the world.

 Starbucks Logo (.png)